-Toyota began its crusade in the American car market on this day in 1957 when they established their American headquarters in an old Rambler dealership in Hollywood, California.
-Executives believed that their Toyopet, also known as the Toyota Crown, would be the first choice for a second car for American families.
+Toyota began invaded the American car market on this day in 1957 when the company established its American headquarters.
+They set up shop in an old Rambler dealership in Hollywood, California.
+Executives believed that the Toyopet, also known as the Toyota Crown, would be the first choice for a second car for American families.
 Sales began in 1958 and they quickly discovered their small, underpowered vehicle was not a hit.
-After selling just 286 of the cars and one Land Cruiser that year Toyota was quick to reevaluate its approach to the American car market.
+After selling just 286 of the cars and one Land Cruiser that year, Toyota was quick to reevaluate its approach to the American car market.

-When the Toyopet was discontinued in the US in 1961 the Land Rover carried Toyota until 1965 when it introduced the Corona, which was a major hit.
+When the Toyopet was discontinued in the US in 1961, the Land Rover carried Toyota until 1965 when it introduced the Corona.
+The Corona soon went viral with buyers.
 By July of 1967 Toyota was the third best selling import brand in America.
-In 1968 the company would introduce the massively successful Corolla, pushing the company to the number one import spot by 1975, surpassing Volkswagen.
-The Corolla has since become the number one selling passenger sedan of all time, with around 40 million sold since its introduction.
+In 1968 the company introduced the massively successful Corolla.
+This car launched the company to the number one import spot by 1975, surpassing Volkswagen.
+The Corolla has since become the number one selling passenger sedan of all time.
+Some 45 million have left the assembly line since its original introduction.

 Cover: 1957 Toyota Crowns imported to the US for demonstration and testing.
 Images via Toyota.com